Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Methodology

 where the $p$-dimensional regression coefficient corresponding to the covariate $\mc{X}(\bm{s})$ for the $j$-th response is denoted by $\bm{\beta}_j$ and $\varepsilon_j(\bm{s}) \overset{\text{iid}}{\sim} \mc{N}(0, \tau^2)$ captures measurement error or nugget effect independently of $\bm{s}$.
 The dependence structure of the process $\mc{W}(\cdot)$ is specified by a $q$-dimensional matrix-valued covariance kernel, denoted as $\bm{C}(\cdot, \cdot)$.
-At locations $\bm{s}$ and $\bm{s}'$ in $ \mathcal{D}$, spatial covariance between the $i$-th and $j$-th components of the process can be specified by the $(i,j)$th element of the matrix-valued covariance function as
+At locations $\bm{s}$ and $\bm{s}'$ in $ \mathcal{D}$, spatial covariance between the $i$-th and $j$-th components of the process can be specified by the $(i,j)$-th element of the matrix-valued covariance function as

 \cite{Genton15} review diverse choices of covariance functions of the form compatible with \eqref{cov_kernel}, which can yield a flexible class of models discussed in \eqref{splm}.
-However, such models in \eqref{splm} assume Gaussian marginals for each $Y_j(\bm{s})$ and do not naturally extend to mixed outcome types.
+Among these, multivariate Mat\'{e}rn constructions provide a particularly interpretable and widely used parametric class with controllable smoothness and cross-dependence parameters \citep{gneiting2010matern, porcu2016spatio}.
+However, such models in \eqref{splm} assume Gaussian marginals for each $Y_j(\bm{s})$ and do not naturally extend to mixed-type outcomes.

 A major challenge of Bayesian spatial generalized linear mixed-effects models (spGLMMs) in high dimensions lies in posterior sampling, due to the additional complexity of intractable likelihoods \citep{Christensen06}.
 One of the earliest works in this direction is by \cite{Zhu05}, who proposed a frequentist generalized latent variable model for replicated multivariate spatiotemporal data.
 More recently, conjugate Bayesian models have been introduced for multivariate responses from exponential family distributions using Diaconis–Ylvisaker conjugate priors, which enable MCMC-free inference and thereby offer computational advantages \citep{Bradley2024, Nandy2022, Zhou2024}.
 However, these methods often impose simplified or fixed spatial dependence structures and may not scale well with increasing numbers of response types or spatial locations.